-The NTC team will consist of six third-year students and the ATLA team will consist of eight second-year students.
+The NTC team will consist of six third-year students and the AAJ team will consist of eight second-year students.
+Members of the NTC team are required to return to campus one week prior to the start of spring semester classes to begin preparations for the regional competition.